klocey/partitions/rpartitions/README.md

 ==========================
 Version 2, June 1991

-partitions is a collection of Python coded functions useful for partitioning integers

-Copyright (C) Kenneth J. Locey
+Copyright (C) Kenneth J. Locey and Daniel J. McGlinn

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License